-To grasp the primary determinants and use cases of Site Reliability Engineering vs DevOps is critical as they are intended towards resolving different challenges.
-Let’s discuss Site Reliability Engineering vs DevOps in detail to help you choose the necessary option for your company.
+To grasp the primary determinants and use cases of Site Reliability Engineering vs. DevOps is critical as they are intended to resolve different challenges.
+Let’s discuss Site Reliability Engineering vs. DevOps in detail to help you choose the necessary option for your company.

 DevOps experts are operations-focused professionals who resolve problems concentrated in the development phases of SDLC.
 Whereas, Site Reliability Engineers are development-centric experts who resolve problems on the development end.